Español English

 They are dioecious deciduous trees with a wide crown and gray bark that reach 25 meters (82 feet) in height.
 The leaves are up to 10 cm (3.93") long, have a lanceolate shape, the margin is dentate and are light green on the upper surface and silver on the underside.
 The small flowers appear in yellowish catkins.
 They bloom in early spring.

-They are used as isolated specimens and in groups on banks.
-It is not recommended to plant them next to buildings or pipes due to the large extension of the roots.
+White willow is used as isolated specimens and in groups on banks.
+It is not recommended to plant it next to buildings or pipes due to the large extension of the roots.

 Water frequently so the substrate never dries completely.
-They do not resist drought.
+White willow does not resist drought.

 Fertilize in autumn with compost or manure.

-They are quite resistant plants to the usual pests and diseases but they can be attacked by some fungi.
+Salix alba is a quite resistant plant to the usual pests and diseases but it can be attacked by some fungi.

 Images of the tree Salix alba or White willow